-Unsolved Mystery:SS Ourang Medan Freight Ship
+Unsolved Mystery of SS Ourang Medan Freight Ship

-What the boarding party discovered was beyond the wildest dreams and imagination of Hollywood horror films.
-On the decks the dead bodies of the crews laid scattered.
-The dead body of the captain was on the bridge and his officers’ dead bodies were scattered from wheelhouse to chartroom and wardroom.
+The lack of response from the Dutch vessel compelled the captain of the American merchant ship to assemble a boarding party.
+When the boarding party landed on the freight ship, they were mystified at what they saw.
+On the decks, dead bodies of the ship’s crew laid scattered.
+The dead body of the captain was on the bridge and his officers’ dead bodies were scattered in wheelhouse, chartroom and wardroom.

 The story of the ship of death the SS Ourang Medan